geoenterprise/bioscope/README.md

 > ⚙️ *Bioscope is still in development, but it already offers exciting features to help you learn and connect with nature.*
 ``
+## ⚙️ Running the Application with USB Debugger

+The application can be deployed to an Android device using **USB Debugger**.

+### 1️⃣ Install MAUI and Android workloads (if first time)
+>>dotnet workload install maui
+>>dotnet workload install android

+2️⃣ Restore project packages for additional packages
+>>dotnet restore

+3️⃣ Configure your Android device
+Enable Developer Mode on your device.

+Connect it via USB.

+Check if your device is detected:
+>>adb devices

+4️⃣ Run the application
+>>dotnet maui run -f net8.0-android

+Note:
+The API that the MAUI project consumes (Bioscope) is already hosted remotely on Render.